South Africa mines minister reassures foreign investors

-PERTH (Reuters) - South Africa’s institutions provide protection for foreign investors in the resources sector, its mining minister said on Wednesday, seeking to reassure about the stability of the sector after a recent wave of labor unrest and deadly violence.
+PERTH, Aug 29 (Reuters) - South Africa’s institutions provide protection for foreign investors in the resources sector, its mining minister said on Wednesday, seeking to reassure about the stability of the sector after a recent wave of labour unrest and deadly violence.

 “We urge our investors, incumbent and prospective, to take comfort in the solid foundation set by our constitution, government, legal and civil institutions,” Shabangu told a gathering of mining executives and African officials in Perth.